 Writing tests at the design stage serves an important role.
 It translates a product specification into something concrete in code — something a computer can reason about.
-It forces the developer to focus and fully define the intended behaviour.
+It forces the developer to focus and fully define the intended behavior.
 After writing the implementation, it allows us to measure robustly how we meet this specification and what more is required.

 The complexity of an application can quickly grow as features are added, the code is refactored, and requirements shift.
-We need to be confident when making changes that existing behaviour is maintained.
+We need to be confident when making changes that existing behavior is maintained.
 TDD allows us to quickly and automatically verify this, simply by running through our test suite.

 With TDD feedback is fast.
 Even for a large application, we can run through our test suite in just a few minutes.
-To manually test the full behaviour of a large application would take days.
+To manually test the full behavior of a large application would take days.

 When errors occur, we can also identify the source faster.
 A test failing for a particular class points immediately to the source of the problem.
 With a manual test we will only observe the effects of errors in the user interface.
 Errors often occur much deeper within the application, making them hard to diagnose through a manual test.